Sozialwissenschaften – Master (alle)

 Beschreibung:

 The security of individuals and states depends profoundly on international politics.
 Beyond the realm of security, structures and actors of “global governance” have been proliferating for many years.
 They influence crucial public policies in diverse ways.
-This lecture surveys academic debates on key topics of international politics, including: the sources of war, peace, and terrorism, the emergence and operation of international organizations and transnational civil society, and the making of key international policy outcomes including respect for human rights and climate policies.
+This lecture surveys academic debates on key topics of international politics, including: the sources of war, peace, and terrorism, the emergence and operation of international organizations and transnational civil society, and the making of key international policy outcomes including respect for human rights.

 Selected Topics in Comparative Politics: Formals Models in CP (and some in IR) (Seminar)